-Application for 3D visualization of bio-macromolecules
+Software for 3D visualization and analysis of biomolecules.

 With ACD/ChemSketch you can draw chemical structures including organics, organometallics, polymers, and Markush structures, reactions, and schematic diagrams as well as calculate some chemical properties (e.g., molecular weight, density, molar refractivity, etc.).
 You can draw and view structures in 2D, or render in 3D.
 ACD/ChemSketch uses many standard file formats for the import and export of drawings (.mol, .cdx, .skc, .pdf, .png, .wmf, .bmp, etc.).